For answers to frequently asked questions, visit International Student FAQ, or email Andrew Meade, Director of International Services.

 - Consider shipping your belongings to Vassar once you receive your Vassar College post office box number.
 Refer to the International Student FAQs for more information on shipping.

-- Complete the Sexual Assault Prevention for Undergraduates and AlcoholEdu for College online courses that you received in your email on July 12, 2019.
+- Complete the Sexual Assault Prevention for Undergraduates and AlcoholEdu for College online courses that you will receive by email.
 These courses will provide critical information and resources about alcohol/substance use or misuse and sexual assault/interpersonal violence.
-Deadline: July 31
+Deadline: July 31.

-- Fill out the Religious Interest Form.
+- Fill out the Religious Interest Form (View Letter.)
 Whether or not you consider yourself to be religious, please fill out the form as it helps the college better serve the needs of our students.

 - Deposit funds to your VCash Account.